railiavaliullina/Autoencoder/README.md

 ## About The Project

-1) Implementation of following models:
+1) Implementation of the following models:

        - undercomplete autoencoder,
        - overcomplete sparse autoencoder,